Value betting explained

 Probability and odds

-Time for a reality check; the bookmakers are very good at making their predictions using lots of information about player form, past results, and statistics.
+Time for a reality check; the online bookmakers are very good at making their predictions using lots of information about player form, past results, and statistics.
 This ensures they stay in business.
 The ability to spot value opportunities ensures that the betting enthusiast will win over the long term.

 To make a value betting strategy work, you need a good way to make a prediction of the probability of an event happening.
 This is the difficult bit and the important part of value betting.